Kidney Disease and Diabetes

 - Kidney failure, or end-stage renal disease

-How does diabetes increase the risk for kidney disease?
+How does diabetes increase kidney disease risk?

 How are cardiovascular disease and chronic kidney disease related?